iggygolo/tsunami/src/docs/RSSFeedSystem.md

 ## Conclusion

-The PODSTR RSS feed system provides a robust, automatically updating RSS feed that:
+The Tsunami RSS feed system provides a robust, automatically updating RSS feed that:

 - ✅ **Updates Automatically**: When releases are added, edited, or deleted
 - ✅ **Standards Compliant**: RSS 2.0 + Podcasting 2.0